-Retrogenix’s Cell Microarray screening provides an understanding of the off-target binding potential of a biologic candidate during discovery and early development.
+Retrogenix’s Cell Microarray screening provides an understanding of the off-target profile of a biologic candidate during discovery and early development.
 Building a picture of a biotherapeutic’s ‘toxic liability’ through cross-reactivity screening helps reduce risk through more informed safety assessment and can save considerable time and resources by allowing bad drugs to fail earlier.
 Retrogenix’s cross-reactivity screening data have been used extensively in regulatory IND and BLA submissions, where high confidence in the specificity of a novel biotherapeutic is required.

 Where Retrogenix results have been used in regulatory submissions:

 - Cross-reactivity data were accepted globally.
 IND or BLA submissions have been made to: US FDA, EMA (Europe), PMDA (Japan) & NMPA (China)

 - Over a third of submissions that included Retrogenix’s cross reactivity results relied solely on these data for specificity assessment, with no tissue cross-reactivity (TCR) studies performed in 38% of cases

 - 90% of submissions using Retrogenix data have been approved to date.

 More details on the use of Retrogenix’s IND-enabling specificity data can be found in our regulatory submissions survey results.

 Retrogenix off target profiling: